ahmedkheiri/CoSPLib/README.md

 - Yaroslav Pylyavskyy, Peter Jacko, and Ahmed Kheiri. *A Generic Approach to Conference Scheduling with Integer Programming.* European Journal of Operational Research, 317(2):487-499, 2024.
 ISSN 0377-2217. doi: [10.1016/j.ejor.2024.04.001](https://doi.org/10.1016/j.ejor.2024.04.001).

+## Overview

+The Conference Scheduler is an advanced tool designed to optimise the process of scheduling conferences in an autonomous, effortless, and fully automated manner.
+This tool uses Excel, which follows a specific template, to store input data and Python for the implementation of optimisation algorithms, ensuring that conference schedules are created efficiently and effectively.
+The primary goal is to provide a complete solution for scheduling conferences with minimal manual intervention.

 ## Table of Contents